 Located on the northern waterfront area of San Francisco, Fisherman’s Wharf is one of the most iconic locations in the city.
-This lively neighborhood is home to a fabulous array of attractions, including PIER 39, a 45-acre waterfront complex that offers scenic views of Golden Gate and Bay Bridges, Alcatraz Island, and Angel Island.
+This lively neighborhood is home to famous landmarks including PIER 39, a 45-acre waterfront complex that offers scenic views of Golden Gate and Bay Bridges, Alcatraz Island, and Angel Island.

 Fisherman’s Wharf is also a prime spot for foodies visiting San Francisco.
 Head over to the iconic Ghirardelli Chocolate Factory to curb your sugar cravings, to Buena Vista Cafe for the most famous Irish Coffee in San Francisco, and to The Godmother for the most delicious fish tacos in the city.

 One of the top outdoor activities in San Francisco is exploring the city’s beaches.
 The area boasts a beautifully dramatic and craggy coastline that provides a glorious setting for those seeking to enjoy a fine sea breeze and some well-deserved time among nature.